 Reconciliation Victoria and the Victorian Local Governance Association are proud to announce the winners of the 2020 HART Awards!
 This year, the HART Awards were broadcast live on our Facebook page on Friday 5 June at 10am.
-Watch it again here, or scroll further for a full list of this year's winners.
+Scroll further for a full list of this year's winners.
 We were so excited to announce that our talented friends at the Indigenous HIP HOP Projects would be closing the HART Awards this year.
 Find out more about the Indigenous Hip Hop Projects by visiting their website: www.indigenoushiphop.com

 The quality of this year's nominations was exemplary and competition was tight in each of our three categories - Community Organisations, Schools and Early Years, and Local Government.
 Our heartfelt congratulations to everyone who was nominated.